elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 Each of these elements needs to be provided with a comprehensive description.
 Including details on the normalization techniques applied, outlier removal strategies, and batch correction methods employed to enhance data quality and reliability.

-## Data Integration and Analysis Across Experiments
+## Data integration and analysis across experiments

 ### Description